DanielPickens/An-Alpine-based-Docker-image-for-working-with-curl-jg/Readme.md

 Usage
 Both of the following docker run variations will succeed.

-Using jq as the Docker entrypoint docker run \
+Using: jq as the Docker entrypoint docker run \
   --rm \
   -v $(pwd):/home \